 If you find that members of your office jump between different apps to talk, it’s ripe for a communications crisis.
 To stay focused, limit the number of moves it takes to complete simple tasks, such as when chatting with your team.

-A remote office phone system provides unified communications that make it easy to switch between voice, video, chat, and email.
+A remote office phone system provides unified communications that make switching between voice, video, chat, and email easy.
 No matter the situation, your team is covered.